 A 4: It depends.
 If the overtime or bonuses are regular, frequent, and/or predictable, then the overtime or bonus income received will be counted towards the household income.
 For example, if you work 2-5 hours of overtime each pay period, the income for the overtime will be counted.
 If you only work 2 hours of overtime every 3-5 months, the income for this overtime may not be counted.
 Overtime or bonuses which are seasonal in nature, but occur on a regular basis, will be counted towards the household income.

 Important Note: Certain jobs are classified on a base salary and supplemented by regular overtime, like police, fire, medical or paramedical personnel.
 Although a person's base salary may be, for example, $40,000 a year, their position typically requires significant overtime be worked and their regular annual gross income is instead $60,000.
 In this example, the $60,000 annual gross income would be used for the Program qualifications.
 Therefore, a person's base salary is not relevant to the applicant's qualification.

-Q 5: There are 2 documents to provide as proof of no income; submit an “Attestation of No Income” form that is attached to the application, and submit an IRS Form 4506-T “Request for Transcript of Tax Return”.
+Q 6: Proof of "no income" is required.
+There are 2 documents to provide as proof of no income; submit an “Attestation of No Income” form that is attached to the application, and submit an IRS Form 4506-T “Request for Transcript of Tax Return”.

 Q 1: What are seasoned funds?

 A 1: Seasoned funds means money that has not moved out of your bank account for more than 90 days, consecutively.
 For example, if you have $1,000 in your bank account every day for 3 months, that $1,000 is considered seasoned funds.
 If during the 3 month period your bank account balance drops from $1,000 to $500, and then goes back up to $1,000, only the $500 will be considered seasoned funds.

 Q 2: I have cash at home.
 Will you count that as a source for down payment?